VRlxtech/MySQL-Database-Connector-Plugin-for-Unreal-Engine-5/README.md

 5. Wait until the building has finished!!
 6. Launch the UE5 Editor and start building your new connection see the images in the wiki directory

-Note : Example Blueprint called SQL_TESTER and some ohter Blueprints containing example Database related data as well as a SQL-Script to generate the Database
-		for the Example BP (enable "show Plugin Content" in Project Browser).
-		You can set up a Database, change the Login-data in the 'Information BP', run the SQL-Script and open the 'DemoRoom' Level to test the Database.
-		If everything works there should be some prints on screen after 5 seconds of playing.
-		Using this plugin in a production is probably not a very good solution as all the database related things are in the game and can potentially be abused...

 ## Currently supported platforms
 The current version was built and tested using Windows with Unreal Engine version 5.0,5.1,5.2,5.3